-Every doctor who is leaving his wife in favor of his scrub nurse would put his life savings into a family limited partnership and blithely go on thinking that his soon to be ex-wife couldn’t touch it and the courts got sick of the abuse.
-The courts started fabricating judicial remedies or judicial exceptions to the charging order rules and this all started with Security Pacific Bank, a case back in the 70s where the court said a creditor could actually take over the partnership interest and then force the dissolution of the partnership and that’s become the way around this.
+Every doctor who is leaving his wife in favor of his scrub nurse would put his life savings into a family limited partnership and blithely go on thinking that his soon to be ex-wife couldn’t touch it, and the courts got sick of the abuse.
+The courts started fabricating judicial remedies or judicial exceptions to the charging order rules.
+This all started with Security Pacific Bank, a case back in the 70s where the court said, a creditor could actually take over the partnership interest and then force the dissolution of the partnership, and that’s become the way around this.

-And what’s happened is there’s a lot of law on this and I’m not going to go into it now.
-I’m going to go into it in great detail later but the bottom line is this is a fragile limitation on a creditor’s remedies.
+What happened is there’s a lot of law on this, and I’m not going to go into it now.
+I’m going to go into it in great detail later, but the bottom line is this is a fragile limitation on a creditor’s remedies.
 You should not rely upon it.
 It does not have the strength that I would put my life savings into any entity and rely upon this.

 If you and I form a doughnut shop, I’m the general partner and you’re the limited partner and you put up the money and I do the work and we split profits 50-50 and then my wife divorces me, this remedy was designed to prevent my wife from being able to walk in and decimate our business by forcing all the assets to be distributed.
 But you know what, don’t rely upon it.
 Don’t count on it.